kyma-project/addons/bundles/aws-service-broker-0.0.1/docs/overview.md

 ### Steps

-To install AWS Service Broker you must set up the IAM User and DynamoDB table on AWS.
+To install the AWS Service Broker, you must set up the IAM User and DynamoDB table on AWS.
 This can be done easily using a CloudFormation template.

-Follow these steps to create a proper Kubernetes Secret with all necessary data to provision AWS Service Broker:
+Follow these steps to create a proper Kubernetes Secret with all necessary data to provision the AWS Service Broker:

 >**NOTE:** If you already created the IAM User and DynamoDB table on AWS you can reuse the credentials for them and skip to Secret creation step.